 5. 7 INTERNAL APPEALS

-The employee shall be made aware of his/her right to appeal against the disciplinary hearing outcome and given the opportunity to do so within five (5) working days of the decision being made.

-The appeal application must be submitted in writing to Human Resources.

-Human Resources will schedule the appeal hearing, which will be presided over by a CHIETA employee at a higher level than the initial disciplinary hearing chairperson.
-An external service provider will preside over the appeal process if the disciplinary matter involves an Executive Manager or the CEO.

-Human Resources shall record and file a written record of the proceedings and outcome of a hearing.
+5.7.1 The employee shall be made aware of his/her right to appeal against the disciplinary hearing outcome and given the opportunity to do so within five (5) working days of the decision being made.5.7.2 The appeal application must be submitted in writing to Human Resources.5.7.3 Human Resources will schedule the appeal hearing, which will be presided over by a CHIETA employee at a higher level than the initial disciplinary hearing chairperson or an external service provider.
+An external service provider will preside over the appeal process if the disciplinary matter involves an Executive Manager or the CEO.5.7.4 Human Resources shall record and file a written record of the proceedings and outcome of a hearing.

-The chairperson will then deliberate on the appeal.
+5.7.5 The chairperson will then deliberate on the appeal.
 The chairperson has the authority to confirm, reduce, withdraw, or increase the initial recommendation made by the other chairperson when reaching a recommendation to the CEO.